opsgenie/terraform-provider-opsgenie/website/docs/r/team.html.markdown

 * `name` - (Required) The name associated with this team.
 Opsgenie defines that this must not be longer than 100 characters.

 * `description` - (Optional) A description for this team.

+* `ignore_members` - (Optional) Set to false to ignore any configured member blocks and any team member added/updated/removed via OpsGenie web UI.
+Use this option e.g. to maintain membership via web UI only and use it only for new teams.
+Changing the value for existing teams might lead to strange behaviour.
+Defaults to false.

 * `member` - (Optional) A Member block as documented below.